tpaau/shell/README.md

 </div>

-This is a repo where I dump most of my dotfiles, including my WM configuration, and desktop shell files.
+This is a repo where I dump most of my dotfiles, including my WM configuration, desktop shell files, neovim config, and `fastfetch` config.
 Feel free to use this repo under the terms of the [GPL license](https://github.com/tpaau/dots/blob/main/LICENSE)!

 ## Screenshots
 That's what you're here for, am I right?